naymesh/IBPDevUtil/README.md

 IBP Development Utilities
 =========================

+# CREATE DB SCHEMAS (workbench, crop central)

+The following configuration must be declared

+* config.properties (MySQL connection data, Installation directory -- the BMSstores this in the DB - it is used to find crop data) .....
+TODO : check what else this is used for

-Point `config.properties` to your MySQL instance and run `groovy createschema.groovy`.
+Run `groovy createschema.groovy`.

 To see Grapes being downloaded (useful for first time running), add verbose Grape handling to your command 'groovy -Dgroovy.grape.report.downloads=true createschema.groovy'

-The groovy script
+The groovy script DROPS YOUR EXISTING DB COMPLETELY - backup if you need to.

+The script :

-* Creates the `workbench` schema
+* Drops and creates the `workbench` schema
 * Registers Crops and Tools in workbench schema
-* Creates central and local database schema for one sample crop e.g. `ibdbv2_rice_central` and `ibdbv2_rice_local`
+* Drops and creates central and local database schema for one sample crop e.g. `ibdbv2_rice_central` and `ibdbv2_rice_local`
 * Applies the update scripts that create views, procedures etc. in workbench, local and central schema

+# LOAD CROP DATA

+The crop data files are often large, so we do not keep these in Git - but everything else is here.

+Follow these directions to load

+1. Either :

+* scp from our Linux server
+* download crop installer exe, and add the files in 'post-crop-load' directory to the

+2. cd database/crop/rice
+3. Set path config in loadRice.sh.
+We copy files in and out of this directory so we do not accidentally commit to Git
+4. ./loadRice.sql

+Let me know how the script progress feedback goes .....

+# BUILD CODE

 TODO
-* Data loading into the central crop database.
+* checkout from Git
+* configure in pipeline/config/[yourname]
+* configure POM for environment
+* build (mvn multi-build?)

+# DEPLOY WARS TO TOMCAT

+1. cd deploy_scripts
+2. Configure your scripts
+3. run a script.
+Here is a guide to them all

+All scripts
+* stop Tomcat (doesn't matter if it is already stopped)
+* sleep 15 seconds to make sure it is stopped
+* copy
+* start tomcat

+Errors on copy to console.
+Watch the logs for progress

+deploy_all.sh : Stops Tomcat - copies 5 war files into tomcat/webapps.
+Please configure your Tomcat home dir, and the directory where all of your checkouts reside (we copy from the MVN target dir)

+deploy_app.sh : For Single apps APART FROM Workbench.
+Configure as above.
+Example usage is './deploy_app.sh Fieldbook'

+deploy_wb.sh : deploys workbench.
+No parameters required